by Keith Harwood

 At the beginning of 1919, Brayshaw was discharged from the army, having attained the rank of captain.
 The following year, Tommy and Becky returned to British Columbia, where they bought a house and small orchard in Vernon, and where Brayshaw took a teaching post at the Vernon Preparatory School.11

 The years between the two world wars proved a fruitful time for Brayshaw.
 During the long holidays and on weekends, he went fishing.
 One of his favorite venues was Knouff Lake, famed for its hard-fighting Kamloops trout, where he took fish up to 17 pounds on floating sedge imitations.12 He also fished the Adams and Little Rivers, for which he developed a series of flies, the Little River Nos.
-1 and 2,13 and the Bounder14 (see illustration on page 5).
+1 and 2,13 and the Bounder14 (see illustration).
 It was Brayshaw’s custom to carry with him a portable fly-tying kit, and the Alevin fly was devised in April 1939 in imitation of the fry in the Adams River, which were still displaying their yolk sacs.
 The throat hackle, originally tied with Indian Crow feather, represented the sac.
 The fly—originally called the Yolk Sac but later changed to the Alevin—proved deadly for the Adams River rainbow trout.15

 Bradshaw's carving of J.H.
 Muller's 1932 Jewell Lake trout, which sold for a record price at auction in 2005.
 Photo by kind permission of Neil Freeman of Angling Auctions, London.